 There is a common belief that modular construction costs less than conventional construction.
 And rightly so.
 However, to develop the right cost comparison, there are many factors the hotel owner and/or cost estimator needs to consider.

-Conventional construction requires structure units to be built, most times, one after the other.
+Conventional construction requires the building of structure units, most times, one after the other.
 And modular construction, as we all know, involves the prefabrication of modules.
 In this case, the cash flow might be more front-loaded than the conventional.
 Albeit, based on the agreed payment structure.

 Another factor is the difference in construction materials for the two construction approaches.
 Most conventional hotels use concrete.
-And although these materials might have cost similarities, its cost of installation would differ.
+And although these materials might have cost similarities, their cost of installation would differ.

 If you are in a seismic zone, this part of this article might interest you the most.
 As you would most likely guess, modules designed for seismic zones differ from that of non-seismic zones.
 For seismic zones, structures need to be able to resist seismic loads.
 In this case, structural engineers decide which module is responsible for resisting seismic loads and which is responsible for transferring seismic loads.

 Modules tasked with transferring seismic loads might need to be less stiff.
 Hence, giving birth to a transportation challenge.
-Since the modules need to be transported to the site, a stiffer module is best suited to survive transportation stress.
+In order to prevent losses during the transportation of modules to a site, a stiffer module can better survive transportation stress.
 A significantly stiff module would result in twisting and cracking of the modules.